bkil/gemiweb0/README.md

 ## Development snapshots

-Note that it is not intended for general audiences yet, hence it may not be safe to run these.
-Do consider containerization before testing.
+Note that we are still accepting developer feedback on the specification.
+You should not build anything serious on it until we have finalized it.
+The proof of concept implementation of the js0 runtime, http0 fetcher and html0 renderer (so called "picobrowser") is not intended for general audiences yet and serves more of a code sample to review and be inspired by.
+All example web content is tested for compatibility with this kit.
+For safety, do consider running with containerization during testing.

 * https://bkil.gitlab.io/gemiweb0/js0br0.zip
 * https://bkil.gitlab.io/gemiweb0/js0br0-dev.zip